-Under the Commonwealth Privacy Act and the Health Records Act, an individual has the right to seek and obtain access to any personal information which the School holds about them.
-Students will generally be able to access and update their personal information through their Parents, but older students may seek access and correction themselves.
+Under the Commonwealth Privacy Act and the Health Records Act, an individual has the right to seek and obtain access to, and/or correction of, any personal information which a school holds about them.
+There are some exceptions to this right set out in those Acts.

+A student will generally be able to access and update their personal information through their Parents, but older students may seek access and correction themselves.